Amazon Prime Day 2018: The best deals you can get right now

 Just as Black Friday deals often start appearing well before Black Friday, Prime Day deals have already surfaced.
 As of Monday, July 9, here's what you can get:

 The Echo Show for $130.
 That's a full $100 off the regular price and the biggest discount to date for Amazon's screen-equipped smart-home companion.
-Read CNET's Echo Show ($230 at Amazon.com) review.'Show' time
+Read CNET's Amazon Echo Show review.'Show' time

 Free PC games from Twitch.
 Amazon already gives Prime subscribers free games every month.
-In the run-up to Prime Day (and for a couple days after), it's giving away a different game every day.
-Many of the previous ones are still available (but they won't be much longer, so hurry up).
-Today's entry: the puzzle-adventure game Hue.Free play
+In the run-up to Prime Day and for a couple days after, it's giving away a different game every day.
+Many of the previous ones are still available -- but they won't be much longer, so hurry up.
+Today's entry: the puzzle-adventure game Hue.Free to play

-4 months of Amazon Music for $1.
+Four months of Amazon Music for $1.
 Another extended trial for newcomers only, Amazon Music rivals Spotify and similar services by offering unlimited access to some 40 million songs.
-After your first four months, you'll get billed at the standard $7.99-per-month rate unless you cancel.Tune-time
+After your first four months, you'll get billed at the standard $7.99 monthly rate unless you cancel.Tune-time

 That's it for now... check back soon for additional deals as we find them!